 “Is, say maybe.”

 She finished pulling on her Levis and stood looking at me.
-“Have you ever seen the move Four Weddings and a Funeral?”
+“Have you ever seen the movie Four Weddings and a Funeral?”

 I shook my head.
 This was the last time I saw her breasts.

 “It’s a good movie,” she said.
 “It had–oh, what’s his name?
 That English guy?”
 She got that look people get–that faraway look–when they try to think of something they can’t quite remember.
-She was always the most beautiful woman, especially standing there in the quiet morning, reaching for her shirt, asking me about some pointless chic movie I had not seen.
+She was always the most beautiful woman, especially standing in the quiet morning, reaching for her shirt, asking me about some pointless chic movie.